LesFerch/WinSetView/Manual.md

 ## Tools Folder

 WinSetView does NOT need the Tools folder to run.
-It contains supplemental tools for system administrators, power users, or anyone wishing to create another language translation for WinSetView.
+It contains supplemental tools for system administrators and power users.

 **WinSetBack.ps1**

 PowerShell script for backing up and restoring all Explorer view related settings.
 System administrators can use WinSetBack.ps1, after running WinSetView and making any further manual view settings, to back up all view settings to a single REG file.
-The REG file can be applied to a new user account with a simple REG IMPORT command.
+The REG file can be applied to a *new* user account with a simple REG IMPORT command.
+This approach will not work for updating profiles that are already in use (unless it's combined with code to delete the user's Bags/BagMRU registry keys to clear the existing saved views).

 **WinSetBack.cmd**